sumitt-kun/Mega_Project/README.md

     Created a holistic platform that serves as a centralized hub for club interactions, fostering a sense of community and connection.

   - Enhanced User Experience:
-    Prioritized user experience through thoughtful design, ensuring that the platform is both visually appealing and functionally efficient.
+    Prioritized user experience through thoughtful design, ensuring that the platform is both visually appealing and
+    functionally efficient.
+Implemented features like sorting and filtering for club lists.

   - Contributions to Campus Life:
     Developed a project that significantly contributes to the vibrancy and connectivity of campus life, providing a valuable virtual space for students to connect and